-I chose the Hillside Hideout color (value: $8.50) from the Mullolland Fall Collection because the color is mauve, yet deep with a bit of gold shimmer.
+I chose the Hillside Hideout color (value: $8.50) from the Mulholland Fall Collection because the color is mauve, yet deep with a bit of gold shimmer.

-From my own experience, applying the polish in thin coats is the most important step.
-Thick layer can get clumpy and take too long to dry.
+From my own experience, applying polish in thin coats is the most important step.
+Thick layers can get clumpy and take too long to dry.
 Brand new nail polish is easier to apply in thin coats or you may need to add nail polish thinner to your old bottles.

 I applied three super thin coats of the Hillside Hideout.
 The week before I applied three weeks of one of my other favorite colors and because I rushed a bit, I saw tiny bubbles in the polish.

 In between each of the three super thin coats of polish, let each later dry completely.
 I do just like my favorite manicurist when I’m at the salon.

 Fan – Put a household fan on a high setting, hold your hands up and let the fan blow for about two minutes.

 Nail Spray – If you don’t have a fan, use a quick-dry nail spray.
 I bought the Target store brand and it works fine.